D3DEnergetic/FIDASIM/regression_tests/test_004/02_monte_carlo/README.md

 atomic tables are loaded once before the distribution cases are processed.
 For each case, the type-1 neutral density and reservoir are populated only in the central beam cell and then released.
-The program prints and verifies a summary of each stage; it does not yet sample ions or calculate the ion sink.
+The program prints and verifies a summary of each stage.
+One ion is sampled through `mc_sample_ion_f4d_gc` to verify the production sampling interface, including the nonthermal-selection, central-cell, density, energy-pitch, and `flr=0` conditions.
+The full marker loop and ion-sink calculation are not yet implemented.
 The output-processing Python wrapper will be added after the Fortran calculation produces output.

 After reading the normalized configuration, `configure_fidasim` translates the shared Test 004 settings into the case-independent FIDASIM controls.
 This